AI

-Claude vs ChatGPT vs Gemini: which one should you actually use?
+Claude vs ChatGPT vs Gemini: which one should you use?

 Key takeaways

-- Claude excels at coding and writing - builds complete apps, captures your writing style perfectly, but hits usage limits fastest at 45 messages every 5 hours
+• Claude excels at coding and writing - builds complete apps, captures your writing style perfectly, now has memory on paid plans, but hits usage limits fastest

-- ChatGPT is the feature-rich all-rounder - memory feature is magical, great for creative tasks, has DALL-E 3 for images, but can lose your saved work and overuses corporate speak
+• ChatGPT is the feature-rich all-rounder - memory feature is magical, great for creative tasks, native GPT image generation replaced DALL-E, but can lose your saved work and overuses corporate speak

-- Gemini dominates research and factual tasks - million token context window, fastest response times at 370 tokens per second, integrated with Google Workspace, but worst at coding
+• Gemini dominates research and factual tasks - 1 million token context window, fast generation speed, integrated with Google Workspace, but weakest at coding

 Three AIs walk into a bar.
 The bartender asks what they want.
 ChatGPT writes a 500-word essay about the historical significance of bars.
 Claude lectures about responsible drinking.
 Gemini gives you the bar’s Google reviews.